Home Maps Resources Calendar About

 Brick and lumber were delivered to the point in September 1889, and by the following spring, two Victorian cottages, each flanked by its own cistern and privy, along with a concrete foundation for the lighthouse were completed.
 The tubular lighthouse tower, manufactured by Phoenix Iron Company of Trenton, New Jersey, rolled into San Diego aboard two flatcars of the Southern California Railroad on July 5, 1890.
 The tower was off-loaded at Old Town, and strong wagons were employed to transport it to the point.
 During the month of August, the spiral staircase, central tube, and supporting framework were assembled to support the two-story lantern room.
 The seventy-foot-tall, pyramidal tower, built more for function than aesthetics, is the only one of its kind on the west coast.

-The steamer Corona arrived in San Diego on February 3, 1891 with the new lens, described by the local paper as “a $4,000 affair from France.”
-The lens may have originally been intended for the Anclote Key Lighthouse in Florida, as the plate on the pedestal in New Point Loma Lighthouse bears the following inscription: “ANCLOTE KEYS FLORIDA Henry Le Paute Engineer PARIS 1887.”
-After it was assembled in the lantern room, the lens was illuminated for the first time on March 23, 1891.
+The steamer Corona arrived in San Diego on February 3, 1891 with another lens for New Point Loma Lighthouse described by the local paper as “a $4,000 affair from France.”
+The lens must have originally been intended for the Anclote Key Lighthouse in Florida, as the plate on the pedestal in New Point Loma Lighthouse bears the following inscription: “ANCLOTE KEYS FLORIDA Henry Le Paute Engineer PARIS 1887.”
+After it was assembled in the lantern room at Point Loma, the lens was illuminated for the first time on March 23, 1891.
 The community helped celebrate the inaugural lighting with a sailing party to the point and a moonlight picnic.
-The third-order lens has twelve bull’s-eyes, and a red pane of glass was placed in front of every other one to produce the desired characteristic.
-After winning another prize in Chicago, the lens originally manufactured for New Point Loma Lighthouse was placed in Chicago Harbor Lighthouse, where it was used until the early 1960s.
+The third-order lens has twelve bull’s-eyes, and a red pane of glass was placed in front of every other one to produce the desired characteristic of alternating red and white flashes.

 The first principal keeper at New Point Loma Lighthouse was Robert Israel, who had served for twenty-one years just up the hill at Old Point Loma Lighthouse, however, after less than one year at the new lighthouse, Israel quit over a quarrel with authorities.
 Israel was still bitter over an incident that occurred three years earlier.
 One of Israel’s sons and the son of the assistant keeper had lost the station’s only boat, and to cover the loss, the district inspector had deducted $50 from the keepers’ paychecks.
 Israel’s repeated request for reimbursement was denied, and he retaliated by being cantankerous and shirking some of his duties.
 An inspection of the station, conducted late in 1891, found that the lens was not clean and the grounds were in disorder.
 Israel resigned in January 1892 and was replaced by George P. Brennan, who transferred to the station from Point Arena.